Written by Sandy James

 - Acid Arab

 The finale to Midem’s live music series was in good hands with Acid Arab behind the turntables.
 Out of Paris the eclectic EDM duo integrates Middle Eastern and African influences, crafting an exhilarating blend of global electronica.
-By the night’s close Acid Arab was bound to make you move in ways you didn’t know you could move, at what evolved into a full out musical and cultural celebration on Majestic Beach.
+By the night’s close their set had evolved into a full-fledged musical celebration on Majestic Beach.

 Despite only taking place over half of a day, the week’s final panels were fully engaging.
 A&R reps from around the globe explained their respective approaches to representing artists, and radio professionals discussed radio’s place in today’s industry.
 Music’s globalization in the digital age seemed to be a recurring theme throughout the afternoon.